 Morris County NJ

 George Washington was headquartered here.
 And it’s where Alexander Hamilton fell in love: and you can take a tour of the Hamilton-Schulyer House aka Campfield House to be in the rooms where it happened.
-Plus you can explore the laboratory where Thomas Edison invented modern America at the national historical park.
+Nearby, explore the laboratory where Thomas Edison invented modern America at the national historical park.

 Princeton NJ